be_ixf;ym_202410 d_30; ct_300

 What is Private Credit?

-After a prolonged period of time in which rates have hovered near historical lows, central banks in the US and Europe have begun to raise their benchmark rates.1 This trend is expected to continue with US Fed officials signaling the recent rate increases represented the first of an ongoing schedule of hikes.2 It is in these times of rising interest rates that portfolios containing traditional fixed income vehicles are at their most vulnerable.
+In times of rising interest rates portfolios containing traditional fixed income vehicles are at their most vulnerable.
 Private credit instruments are typically constructed with floating rate structures that can help hedge against inflation and rising interest rates.
 Private lenders can also deliver additional value by directly influencing pricing and structuring covenants into the terms of their loans.
 Private loans are typically structured as senior debt, giving the lenders payment priority in the event of a default.

-Private credit assets feature low to moderate correlation to traditional investments and the market inefficiencies associated with increased volatility present opportunities for skilled active managers to enhance risk-adjusted returns.
-The versatility of private debt has institutional investors utilizing the asset class more than ever, a recent survey of institutional investors found that more than a third of portfolio managers already have a distinct allocation within their portfolio.3
+Private credit assets typically feature lower to moderate correlation to traditional investments and the market inefficiencies associated with increased volatility present opportunities for skilled active managers to enhance risk-adjusted returns.
+The versatility of private debt has institutional investors utilizing the asset class more than ever.

-When considering private credit, 77% of institutional investors agreed that the most important factor in the decision making process is the track record of the manager.
-Top credit managers have advantages in the form enhanced deal flow as well as in pricing and covenants which can help generate additional value for investors.
+When considering private credit, some institutional investors would agree that the most important factor in the decision-making process is the track record of the manager.
+Top credit managers have the benefit of enhanced deal flow as well as in pricing and covenants which can help generate additional value for investors.
 A growing number of leaders in credit management are beginning to recognize the demand for the asset class and bring their expertise to retail investors for the first time in the form of non-traded closed end funds, making private credit available to all modern portfolios.

 Risks